 Registered but Unable to Attend

 If unable to attend the course, substituting another person is acceptable.
-In addition, there is no refund for cancellations within the two-week period prior to the course.
+In addition, there is no refund for cancellations within three-weeks before the training class start-date.

 Industrial Training School is a provider of training programs for small businesses, corporations, non-profits and government agencies.
 All courses are taught by a National Association of Stationary Operating Engineers certified Instructor and / or American Society of Power Engineers Certified Instructor(s).
 Guest speakers maybe added to the program.